 Cats are obligate carnivores.
 They eat meat.
 We respect your own personal preferences and beliefs however we will not sell a kitten to anyone intending to feed it a vegetarian or vegan diet.
 It is not natural for the cat.

 Tinned fish (especially in tomato sauce) goes down well.
 Use sardines, pilchards and skippers.
 Avoid tuna other than on a treat basis.
-It can make cats ill and because tuna is a ‘top of the food chain fish’, impurities such as mercury can be present in large concentrations.
+It can make cats ill if fed in large quantities.

-We only use dry food for treats and as an occasional top up between meals.
+We feed our cats over one year a diet of wet food on a night and dry on a morning.
 We do feed our kittens and mothers Royal Canin ‘Mother & Baby’ dry food.
-Please be aware that some dry food have very little nutritional value and is manufactured out of constituents unsuitable to feed to a person.
-We advocate Arden Grange as a good brand.
-This is available from Zooplus and other suppliers.
-However please read the article below before feeding your cat dry food.
+Please be aware that some dry food has very little nutritional value and is manufactured out of constituents unsuitable to feed to a person.
+Once again chop and change.
+Avoid dry food that contains corn and abundant grain if you can.

 Our kittens are all used to using a fine clumping clay cat litter.
 We tend to not use hoods or doors on our litter trays.
 Please scoop your lit trays at least daily – for the sake of your sense of smell you may want to do it a little more often.
 Lit trays should be filled to about 10cm in depth and topped up when the level falls.
 Dependent on which litter you used will dictate when you need to do a total change.
 This should involve removal of the old lit, washing the tray with bleach, rinsing, drying and refilling.
 Any problems such as diarrhoea and vomiting should make you increase your litter changing accordingly.

-Kittens of the age that we sell will be able to use clumping litter.
-When younger they can eat it which can introduce infection and at worst block the intestine.
-Clumping litter crystals can swell to 15 times their size and stick together.
+Kittens of the age that we sell will be able to use clumping litter .
 We have found the best litter to be Golden Grey Master available from Zooplus.
 BasicForm cat litter scoops work really well, are strong and save a lot of time.
 They are available from Amazon.

 Cats are generally clean animals with the odd exception.
 Firstly intact males.
 Most ‘Toms’ are dirty boys.
 I have known them to take a dump in their food bowl when they have not been partial to the contents.
 We rarely sell kittens for breeding however as they do mature at different rates do contact us if your kitten is demonstrating different behaviour around the use of their litter tray.
 Secondly the move.
 We will never release a kitten to you that has not been fully litter trained.
 Please place at least one tray within sight of the feeding area but at least a couple of metres away.
 If they do pee or poo outside of the area then try waking them to eat and placing them in the tray beforehand as this is when they will most likely pee.
 After they have finished eating place them in the tray again to see if they will poo.
 This will normally knock them back into synch in a couple of days.